JoaquinGomez1/Nextjs-Bugtracker/api-endpoints.md

-\*Every end point will be relative to the /api route
+\*Every end point is relative to the /api route

 |             Route | method |       parameters       | returns |
 | ----------------: | :----: | :--------------------: | ------: |